pringlesinghal/GreedyFed/README.md

 ```

 ### plotting.py
-To tabulate results, we download the runs from wandb into a Pandas Dataframe and calculate the accuracy under various settings.
+To tabulate results, we download the runs from W&B into a Pandas Dataframe and calculate the accuracy under various settings.

 ### server.py
 Implements the Server class with methods for: